Abusive online behaviour can include:

 Stalking can also involve threats or sexual comments.
-The stalker often tries make the person they’re stalking feel intimidated and scared.
+The stalker often tries to make the person they’re stalking feel intimidated and scared.

-Stalking a girlfriend, boyfriend or ex, or someone else, is against the law in Victoria.
+Stalking a girlfriend, boyfriend or ex, or someone else is against the law in Victoria.
 Stalking someone online is also against the law.

 Why would someone do this to me?

 Just like ‘real-life’ stalking and harassment, cyber-stalking and cyber-bullying are often symptoms of someone’s need to control another person’s life.